 Any activity found under Signup Failures indicates any failed signup (subscription failed to begin) via the API, application, or Public Pages.

 You can quickly email the subscriber, navigate to the product the subscriber failed to purchase, or inspect the transaction from this view.

 Any activity found under Signup Success indicates any successful signup (subscription created) via the API, application, or Public Pages.

 Clicking the link will direct you towards the subscriptions summary.

 When a statement closes in Chargify, it will be indicated here.

 When a statement is settled, you will be show a list of settled statements.

-Any activity found under Subscription Card Update indicates that a credit card for a Subscriber was updated.
-This can be by the Billing Portal, Chargify UI or API.
+Any activity found under Subscription Card Update indicates that a credit card for a subscriber was updated.
+This can be by the Billing Portal, Chargify application or API.